Landowners

 (∼6 months)

-We coordinate with the local authority to finalize planning conditions and conduct surveys for project design.
-We then procure experienced contractors to build the solar farm and grid connection.
-Throughout construction, we keep the landowner and local community informed.
+We liaise with the local authority to finalize planning conditions and conduct geotechnical investigations and other surveys to inform the project design.
+We undertake a procurement process to appoint experienced contractors to construct the solar farm and grid connection infrastructure.
+We keep the landowner and local community up to date on the construction phase.

 3